A bispectral q-hypergeometric basis for a class of quantum integrable models: Bispectrality and the relation with tridiagonal pairs

 \section{Bispectrality and the relation with tridiagonal pairs}

 As mentionned in the introduction, for the $q-$Askey scheme of orthogonal polynomials in one variable the bispectral property has a natural interpretation within the framework of Leonard's theorem \cite{Leon} and Leonard pairs \cite{Terw0,Terw}.
 Namely, for a pair of elements $A,A^*$ that act on an irreducible finite dimensional module, are diagonalizable, and satisfy the so-called Askey-Wilson relations, it is known that there exists two basis with respect to which the two matrices representing $A,A^*$ are diagonal (resp. tridiagonal) and tridiagonal (resp. diagonal).
 In such examples, the overlap coefficients between the two basis are given by the Askey-Wilson polynomials evaluated on a discrete support.
 First examples appeared, for instance, in \cite{Zhed}.
 Tridiagonal pairs are generalizations of Leonard pairs \cite{Ter0}, in which case one assumes that degeneracies may occur in the spectrum of the two matrices under consideration.
 Provided the elements $A,A^*$ satisfy a pair of relations called the tridiagonal relations (see (\ref{TD1}), (\ref{TD2}) below), it implies the following: in the basis in which the first matrix is diagonal with degeneracies, the other matrix takes a block tridiagonal structure.
 Furthermore, there exists another basis with respect to which the first matrix transforms into a block tridiagonal matrix, whereas the second one transforms into a diagonal matrix with degerenacies.
 In the literature, it is now well-understood that the representation theory of tridiagonal algebras - in particular the $q-$Onsager algebra (\ref{qDG}) - is intimately connected with the theory of tridiagonal pairs \cite{Ter03}, as we will recall below.
 For instance, finite dimensional irreducible modules of the $q-$Onsager algebra for which $A$ and $A^*$ are diagonalizable have been classified in \cite{ITaug} for $q$ not a root of unity.
 As an application, tridiagonal pairs of $q-$Racah type (see `case I' below) over ${\mathbb C}$ have been classified for $q$ not a root of unity.
 For an algebraically closed field and no restrictions on $q$, note that a classification of tridiagonal pairs is given in \cite{INT} (see also \cite{IT2}).
 However, to our knowledge, the connection with the theory of orthogonal polynomials has remained, in general, an open problem.
 The purpose of this Section is to show that the bispectral property of the Gasper-Rahman polynomials finds a natural interpretation in the theory of tridiagonal pairs.
-From that point of view, given a TD pair, the overlap coefficients between the two basis are given by the normalized Gasper-Rahman polynomials (\ref{normAWgen}) evaluated on a discrete support\footnote{For applications to quantum integrable systems generated by the $q-$Onsager algebra, scalar products of the Hamiltonian's eigenstates will be expressed in terms of the overlap coefficients.}.
+From that point of view, given a TD pair, the overlap coefficients between the two basis are given by the normalized Gasper-Rahman polynomials (\ref{normAWgen}) evaluated on a discrete support \cite{F11}.
 In this context, a correspondence between the finite dimensional tensor product evaluation modules of the $q-$Onsager algebra considered in \cite{Bas3,ITaug} and the factorized structure of Gasper-Rahman polynomials (\ref{AWgen}) arises naturally.